 Conceiving and executing creative needs including national television spots, retail design, photography, temporary and traveling brand experiences, and the design of the brand's Soho flagship store, shown here.

-Brand campaigns for Target Fashion, designer collaborations, and the launch of a new homeware line, Threshold.
-Above – A brand film for Target fashion, done as a playful take on a literal interpretation of Fall.
+A national commercial for Target fashion, done as a playful take on a literal interpretation of Fall.
 Directed by Patrick Daughters.

 A range of projects including the concept and design for The Liquor Store, their first men's shop, as well as the brand's first advertising campaign and iPad app.

 Naming, graphic identity, and overall look and feel of the Harry's brand.
 Oversaw product design and development in partnership with industrial design firm Prime Studio.

 Concept, design, and production of a survival kit/thank you gift, sent to 100 of Instagram’s top users around the world in celebration of Worldwide InstaMeet Day.
 Filled with everything InstaMeet organizers might need to survive the day, from Portable Oat Bars to a Floating Location Indicator.

 Brand launch and execution of a national campaign for Quirky, the crowd sourced invention company.
 This advertising and marketing platform celebrates the community by playing down the boss, introducing the worlds least important CEO.
 Directed by Speck Gordon